ar4ntic/ServerSecurityAudit/documentation.md

 ## Customization and Extension

-The Server Security Audit tool is designed to be modular and extensible, allowing you to tailor it to your specific security needs.
+The PublicServer SecurityScan tool is designed to be modular and extensible, allowing you to tailor it to your specific security needs.

 ## Customizing Existing Checks